Dawsonf18/workday/README.md

 # WorkDay Scheduler

 ## Purpose
-Input tasks or reminders throughout the day
+Input tasks or reminders throughout the day.

 ## Built With